Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Then look at items like clothes and shoes.
 Basic internet searches can help you find lots of tips for planning outfits.

-TIP: Look up what the weather is like for the time of year you plan on being there.
-This can help you decide if you’ll need things like an umbrella, sun hat or winter coat.
+TIP: Look up what the weather is like for the time of year you plan on being where you are going.
+This can help you decide if you’ll need things like an umbrella, sun hat, or winter coat.

 Pack a Few Days in Advance

-Get out those lists you made.
-Give yourself a pat on the back because you’ve done a lot of work already!
-Whew!
+Get out that list you made.
+Give yourself a pat on the back because you’ve done a lot of work already.

 One less thing to stress about in the moments leading up to your trip!